nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 6. Tick and select `files from packages`, click `Change...`, and select the `resources` package
 7. Click OK twice.
 Rebuild project if prompted

-> Note to click on the `files from packages` text after ticking in order to enable the `Change...` button
+> You should click on the `files from packages` text after ticking in order to enable the `Change...` button

 ### 1.4.
 Troubleshooting project setup